 A Dash of Companionship

 Food and social interaction are naturally interlinked.
 Food symbolizes shared experiences by connecting with others, cooking for those we care about or coming together to celebrate.
-One way to limit nutritional and health risks is by having a companion that you can share an entire dining experience with, from meal planning to enjoying a meal together. this is a great way to connect with someone you don't know well or an excuse to get together with a close friend.
+One way to limit nutritional and health risks is by having a companion that you can share an entire dining experience with, from meal planning to enjoying a meal together.
+This is a great way to connect with someone you don't know well or an excuse to get together with a close friend.
 It can be a fabulous food adventure from planning a theme, researching ingredients and cooking something new with a friendly companion.
 The best part is sharing the meal together.

 Tips for Healthy Eating: